Clinical Observer Program

 Internship projects are determined based on the current needs of one or more of the components within the Integrative Medicine Program as well as individual student interests and needs.

 The undergraduate and graduate internships are three to four months programs in the area of complementary and integrative medicine.
 All internships are uncompensated positions.
 Qualified applicants must have an interest in complementary and integrative medicine, be enthusiastic, detail-oriented and thorough, have excellent verbal and written communication skills and work well independently.

-Once an information form is submitted, our committee decides if you are a likely candidate for a current project.
-You will be contacted to participate in an interview with our management staff, who will discuss with you key areas of interest in our program, as well as internship needs.
-After the interview, our management staff determines if you are a good fit for one of the areas within the IM Program, and if so, you will receive a response as well as the information needed to begin the formal online application process.
+Our committee decides if the candidate meets the preliminary requirements for a current project.
+Chosen candidates will be invited to participate in an interview with our management staff, to discuss the key areas of interest in our program, as well as internship needs.
+Candidates who meet the criteria will receive a response from our program with information needed to begin the formal online application process..

 How to Apply

 Please contact Michele M. Martini, Program Coordinator, via e-mail at MMMartini@mdanderson.or or call 713.745.3206

 You can also mail your request at the following address: